Horse Bedding and Stabling Introduction

 - Straw: Often the traditional choice due to its affordability and widespread availability.

-- Wood Shavings: These are highly absorbent, relatively dust-free, and easy to muck out.
+- Wood Shavings are highly absorbent, relatively dust-free, and easy to muck out.

-- Paper: An eco-friendly option that is also beneficial for horses with respiratory issues.
+- Paper: An eco-friendly option also beneficial for horses with respiratory issues.

 - Hemp or Flax: Known for high absorbency and low dust levels.